This policy applies to business that meet the following criteria.

 Yes

-Wondering if SB-261 applies to you?
+Wondering if SB-261 applies to your business?

-Take our brief assessment to determine your compliance obligations and get a roadmap for meeting the requirements.
+Take our quick assessment to determine your reporting obligations and get a step-by-step roadmap.

 Introduced: January 2023